csound-plugins/csound-plugins/docs/opcodes/setslice.md

 * `start`: the start index of the slice.
 Defaults to 0
 * `end`: the end index of the slice.
 Defaults to 0 which means until the end of the slice
 * `step`: the number of steps to jump between elements.
 Default to 1 (all elements in the slice)
+* `xSource[]`: the array used as source.
+In this case, all elements of the source array are copied to the destination array (xArray) starting at the given offset

 ## Output